puneetmatharu/memory_pool/README.md

 *Random allocations:*

 With this benchmark, we allocate `<pool-size>` blocks *in a random order* for the user.
-To do so, we first allocate all blocks, reshuffle their pointers and deallocate all blocks.
-We then allocate all of the blocks, and time this step.
+To do so, we first allocate $N$ blocks, reshuffle their pointers and deallocate all of them in the reshuffled order.
+We then allocate all of the blocks, and time only this portion.
 As a result, the blocks will be allocated in a random order.
 (Note: this does rely on knowing that the blocks are allocated in the reverse of the order that they were deallocated.)

-Again, this process has $O(N)$ runtime cost (see table) for a full pool of allocations, so we can deduce that a single (random) allocation has $O(1)$ runtime cost.
+Again, this process has $O(N)$ runtime cost (see table) for $N$ allocations, so we can deduce that a single (random) allocation has $O(1)$ runtime cost.
 The memory complexity per block allocation is still $O(1)$.

 ```bash
 ------------------------------------------------------------------------------------------